cdktf/cdktf-provider-snowflake/docs/tableConstraint.csharp.md

 - *Type:* object

-Specifies whether to validate existing data on the table when a constraint is created.
+(Default: `false`) Specifies whether to validate existing data on the table when a constraint is created.

 Only used in conjunction with the ENABLE property.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/table_constraint#validate TableConstraint#validate}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/table_constraint#validate TableConstraint#validate}

 ---